Supporting our military and their families

 WHY WE DO IT

 All Americans need to recognize that the families of our military brothers and sisters make huge sacrifices here at home, while their loved ones put their lives in harm’s way serving our great nation and the cause of freedom.
 Thousands of North Texas Soldiers, Sailors, Airmen, and Marines serve their country and are called to duty for multiple tours away from home.
 This places a heavy strain on families and could adversely affect troop morale.

 HOW WE DO IT

 Our troops and their families appreciate that members of the FWAPC are there to thank our deploying and returning troops at the Joint Reserve base.

 Many of our members attend military ceremonies such as change of commands, promotions, family day events, award ceremonies and special recognition events.

-Many members are among the labor force that assists in the annual SkyBall event.
+Many members are among the labor force that assists in the annual Holidays & Heroes and SkyBall Event.